ucsb-cs32-s18/ucsb-cs32-s18.github.io/_lab/lab00.md

 * Student A and Student B form a pair.
 * Student A works on the lab alone on Wednesday night.
-* Student B obtains the work Student A did on Thursday night and works alone to finish the lab.
+* Student B obtains the work Student A did on Wednesday night and works alone to finish the lab on Thursday night.

 <strong>This is *NOT* how pair programming is done!</strong>